kosinix/bootcamp24/docs/3-backend/sessions.md

     const session = require('express-session')
     ```

-1. Next we register the session middleware.
+1. Next we register the Session middleware.

     Add the code below before the `app.use(express.static(__dirname + '/data/public'));` middleware: